Code-Institute-Submissions/Milestone_2-5/README.md

 ![Map screenshot7](/assets/images/filter3.png "Features5")

-Header-contains navigation links and the website name.
+Header: Contains navigation links and the website name.
 The navigation links change colour when they are active.
 By clicking on the website name the user is able to return to the main page from the map page.

-Footer- Contains links to the social media pages of the UNESCO World Heritage Center and Google.
+Footer: Contains links to the social media pages of the UNESCO World Heritage Center and Google.
 Also contains copyright information.

 ### Features left to implement